Andrew Weber: Professional

-He signed with Seattle Sounders FC for the 2012 season.
-At season's end, Seattle declined his 2013 contract option and Weber entered the 2012 MLS Re-Entry Draft.
+Weber signed with Seattle Sounders FC for the 2012 season.
+At the season's end, Seattle declined his 2013 contract option and Weber entered the 2012 MLS Re-Entry Draft.
 Weber was not selected in the draft and became a free agent.
-He joined Phoenix FC in USL Pro for the 2013 season and later re-joined the Sounders on a loan; he returned to Phoenix following the loan (having made three starts in Seattle).
+He joined Phoenix FC in USL Pro for the 2013 season and later re-joined the Sounders on a loan.
+Weber returned to Phoenix following the loan (having made three starts in Seattle).

-He joined the Portland Timbers ahead of the 2014 season.
+Weber joined the Portland Timbers ahead of the 2014 season.

 Personal life

 Weber and his twin brother Elliot were contestants on the 20th season of The Amazing Race.
 They finished in 9th place out of 11 teams and were eliminated in Asunción, Paraguay.
+Moreover, they were the first team eliminated in Paraguay.